-- 37) In which of the following situations does sexual harassment NOT violate Title VII? - A) if the conduct substantially interferes with a person's work performance - B) if the conduct creates an intimidating work environment - C) if the conduct is motivated by both age and gender - D) if the conduct creates an offensive work environment
+- 49) In which of the following situations does sexual harassment NOT violate Title VII? - A) if the conduct substantially interferes with a person's work performance - B) if the conduct creates an intimidating work environment - C) if the conduct is completely consensual - D) if the conduct creates an offensive work environment

 Explanation: C) Under Title VII, sexual harassment generally refers to harassment on the basis of sex when such conduct has the purpose or effect of substantially interfering with a person's work performance or creating an intimidating, hostile, or offensive work environment.
-The motivation behind the conduct is not relevant to Title VII violations.